jeenicj97/90DaysOfDevOps/2026/day-30/day-30-images.md

 ### Task 1: Docker Images
 1. Pull the `nginx`, `ubuntu`, and `alpine` images from Docker Hub

+   > `docker pull nginx`

-2. List all images on your machine — note the sizes
+3. List all images on your machine — note the sizes

+   > `docker images`

-3. Compare `ubuntu` vs `alpine` — why is one much smaller?
+5. Compare `ubuntu` vs `alpine` — why is one much smaller?

+   > Alpine is smaller around 9MB and ubuntu:latest is aroung 100MB

-4. Inspect an image — what information can you see?
+7. Inspect an image — what information can you see?

+   > `docker image inspect ubuntu:latest`

-5. Remove an image you no longer need
+9. Remove an image you no longer need

+    > `docker rmi alpine`

 ---